gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.RemoveItemsOfType<TSource,TCast>(this TSource[]) Method

-(Cross-Game compatible) Return this with all Items of type TCast removed
+Return this with all Items of type TCast removed

 ```csharp
 public static TSource[] RemoveItemsOfType<TSource,TCast>(this TSource[] array)